Bob Breunig: College career

 Breunig signed with Arizona State University out of Phoenix Alhambra High School and became a starter by his second year (NCAA football freshmen were then ineligible), leading the team in tackles with 91 (incl.
 19 against the Air Force Academy).
 He would remain the team leader in tackles with 117 as a junior and 145 as a senior.
 He was a First-team All American (Kodak, Time, Sporting News, Pop Warner), a Second-team All American (AP and UPI), a two-time WAC Defensive Player of the Year and a three-time All-WAC selection.
 He played in the East-West Shrine Game, the Hula Bowl and the Coaches All-America Game.

-He was a part of two 10-win seasons, a 28-8 overall record, two Fiesta Bowl wins, and the 1972 and 1973 Western Athletic Conference championships.
-He starred for three nationally ranked teams from 1972–74.
+He was a part of two 10-win seasons, a 28–8 overall record, two Fiesta Bowl wins, and the 1972 and 1973 Western Athletic Conference championships.
+He starred for three nationally ranked teams from 1972 to 1974.
 In 1999, he was chosen as the Butkus Silver Anniversary Award Winner, and in 1996, he was named to the ASU "All Time Team" Arizona State University and Western Athletic Conference 20 Year Team.

 He graduated holding the career total tackles record (353), the career solo tackles record (206) and the single-season records for both categories.
 He was named team MVP as a senior, was a Team Captain twice.

 As a freshman at ASU, Breunig wrestled on the varsity team for one year, finishing with a 10–4 record.
 He was selected as the Phoenix Press Box Association Amateur Athlete of the Year in 1974.
 He graduated with a Bachelor of Science degree in Business Marketing in 1977.

 In 1977, he was inducted into Arizona State University Athletic Hall of Fame.
 In 2012, he was inducted into the Sun Devil Football Ring of Honor.
 In 2015, he was inducted into the College Football Hall of Fame.

-In 2017 Bob was recognized in the Pac-12 All Time Football Players, 12 Players per Pac-12 School---ASU #7.